 Before retiring to New Bern in 2006, Gerri and her husband Bill lived in western New Jersey, where they raised their son and daughter.
-Gerri worked in the business world for many years, was elected to her township school board in New Jersey, tutored adult literacy and continuing education at Rutgers University, and was certified by the state of New Jersey to handle municipal welfare.
+Gerri worked in the business world for many years, was elected to her township school board in New Jersey, and tutored adult literacy.
+From the School of Continuing Education at Rutgers University, NJ was certified Director of Municipal Welfare.
 Her love of quilting eventually led to a job in that industry.
-She is currently the vice president of the Croatan Quilters Guild in Havelock and is part of the New Bern Fire Department’s CERT (Community Emergency Response Team).
-Gerri has been an active member of the New Bern Historical Society since 2006.
+She is Past Vice President of the Croatan Quilters Guild in Havelock and is active in the New Bern Fire Department’s CERT (Community Emergency Response Team).
+Gerri is an active member and volunteer with the New Bern Historical Society since 2006.
 She co-chairs the ABC Sale, has been on the Spring Homes and Gardens Tour steering committee and has served on various other committees.

 Patricia Urick (Patti) was born in Detroit, Michigan.
 She received her RN certification and worked as an emergency department supervisor for eight years.
 Following this experience she entered medical sales and stayed in that field for thirty years selling hi tech, innovative medical equipment for Nellcor, Valley Lab, Baxter Corp, open heart division, and US Surgical.
 Patti moved to New Bern in July, 2004 and immediately became involved in many local volunteer activities.
 She served as the Historic District Residents Association (HDRA) President for 3 years, and participates in planning and support of New Bern Preservation Foundation activities.
 She has been recognized on two occasions for outstanding contributions to the Historical Society.
 She enjoys boating, reading, cooking, and watching college football.
 Patti has been married to former FBI agent Philip for 34 years and resides in New Bern’s Historic District.

 Emeritus Board Members